CloudLabsAI-Azure/Fabric-Copilot/Getting-Started.md

    https://app.fabric.microsoft.com/home
    ```

-2. On the **Enter your email, we'll check if you need to create a new account** tab you will see the login screen, in that enter the following email/username, and click on **Submit**.
+2. On the **Enter your email, we'll check if you need to create a new account** tab, you will see the login screen, in that enter the following email/username, and click on **Submit**.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>